Introduction

 Ethics

 According to Dening (2013, p.
-54), it is essential to maintain ethics when conducting a piece of research.
+54), it is important to maintain ethics when conducting a piece of research.
 The research will be used by various people for different purposes.
 This informative report will be valuable to the policymakers in understanding some of the pertinent issues concerning alcohol abuse among the elderly.
 The report will identify the stakeholders and their roles in addressing alcohol abuse among the elderly.
 For this reason, the information presented in this document must be credible.
 It must be founded on factual information from authoritative sources.
-This will ensure that the story does not mislead people who may rely on it to take various actions.
+This will ensure that the information does not mislead people who may rely on it to take various actions.
 It means that the researcher will need to maintain ethics at every stage of this research.
-This section will critically evaluate how this research upheld ethics in various locations.
+This section will critically evaluate how this research upheld ethics in various stages.

 One way of maintaining ethics will be to avoid bias when collecting information.
 According to Goldberg (2010, p.
 34), some scholars always ignore literature that seems to go contrary to their values.
 This is unethical behavior because it ignores the importance of such contrary opinions.
-In this study, the researcher was keen to analyze conflicting views in order to have a holistic view of this issue.
+In this study, the researcher was keen to analyze conflicting views to have a holistic view of this issue.
 This way, it was possible to explain where the scholars with conflicting views went wrong in coming up with their conclusion.
 This also helps in addressing some of the controversies that may confuse policymakers and other stakeholders.

 Understanding the Origin of the Problem